xt0fer/reveal-slides/md/InterfacesandLambdas.md

   /**
    * Here we have a class that implements two interfaces with
    * default implementations the compiler has no way of implicitly
-   * who should be called so we have to explicitly state it.
+   * knowing who should be called so we have to explicitly state it **/
-   **/

   public String getNameOfWeapon(){